I spent years in leadership environments where performance and responsibility were constant.

-From the outside, everything looked stable.
+From the outside, things looked stable.
+Career growth.
+Responsibility.
+Progression.

-For years I did everything right - career, performance, responsibility - but something underneath it didn’t feel aligned.
+For years I did everything right.
+Career, performance, responsibility.
+But something underneath it didn't feel aligned.

 I grew up in a household shaped by two strong forces.